Anticosti National Park: History

 The idea of creating a park on Anticosti Island goes far back.
 Already in the 1920s, the richness of Anticosti's flora was highlighted by botanist Marie-Victorin, who described the canyon of the Vauréal River as a "remarkable sanctuary" for ferns.
 But for the following decades, the entire island was privately owned by a succession of logging companies who invested little or nothing in environmental protection.

 In 1974, Anticosti Island was bought by the Government of Quebec and became public land once again.
 In 1987, the Regional County Municipality of Minganie officially incorporated the idea of creating a park in the Vauréal River area in its development plan.
 Thereafter, it took 14 years to complete the research, studies, planning, and public hearings.
-The Quebec government created the Anticosti National Park on April 26, 2001.
+The Quebec government created "Anticosti National Park" on April 26, 2001.
+Despite its name, it is a provincial park, and not part of the country's national park system.